Vettam Mani

-Vettam Mani or Vettom Mani (27 August 1921 – 29 May 1987) was an eminent scholar and writer.
-His most famous work is the Purāņic Encyclopedia, which is a monumental and exhaustive study of Indian Puranas, epics and allied literature of Hinduism.
+Vettam Mani or Vettom Mani (27 August 1921 – 29 May 1987) was an eminent Indian scholar and writer.
+His most famous work is the Purāņic Encyclopedia, which is a monumental and exhaustive study of the Indian Puranas, epics and the allied literature of Hinduism.
 It constituted the results of the author's devoted study and research extending over fourteen years.